Skip to Main Content

 AI Tools

 Sac State employees: To request purchase University-approved tools, visit IRT site on AI tools.
-To request purchase any other tools, complete the Experimental AI Tool Request form, which will then direct you to ICT Approval form.
+To request purchase any other tools, complete the Experimental AI Tool Request form.
+Once you hear from NIAIS, you can submit ICT Approval form.
 If approved, your department or unit will ourchase the service directly with a PCard.
 Ask for funding before applying.

 • The university encourages the use of both free and licensed versions of Co-Pilot primarily because of its promise of more secure data handling.